shssoichiro/oxipng/README.md

 ## Installing

-Oxipng for Windows can be downloaded from the [Releases](https://github.com/shssoichiro/oxipng/releases) link on the GitHub page.
+Oxipng for Windows can be downloaded via the [Releases](https://github.com/shssoichiro/oxipng/releases) section on its GitHub page.
+Recently, however, Oxipng has also been made available through package managers.
+Check the list below for up-to-date options.

-For MacOS or Linux, it is recommended to install from your distro's package repository, if possible.
+For MacOS or Linux, it is recommended to install from your distro's package repository, provided Oxipng is available there in a not too outdated version for your use case.

 Oxipng is known to be packaged for the environments listed below.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/oxipng.svg?exclude_unsupported=1&columns=3&exclude_sources=modules,site)](https://repology.org/project/oxipng/versions)